Source path

 fx:Evaluateresolves the source collection once, and adds its content to the target collection:<!-- corresponds to itemsProperty().addAll(source) --> <ListView items="$..source"/> -

-fx:Observeestablishes a content binding between the target collection property and the source collection:<!-- corresponds to itemsProperty().bindContent(source) --> <ListView items="${..source}"/> -
+fx:Observeestablishes a content binding between the target and source collections:<!-- corresponds to Bindings.bindContent(items, source) --> <ListView items="${..source}"/> -

-fx:Synchronizeestablishes a bidirectional content binding between the target collection property and the source collection:<!-- corresponds to itemsProperty().bindContentBidirectional(source) --> <ListView items="#{..source}"/>
+fx:Synchronizeestablishes a bidirectional content binding between the target and source collections:<!-- corresponds to Bindings.bindContentBidirectional(items, source) --> <ListView items="#{..source}"/>

 Attached properties